Acacia sensu lato

 Acacia s.l. (pronounced /əˈkeɪʃə/ or /əˈkeɪsiə/), known commonly as mimosa, acacia, thorntree or wattle, is a polyphyletic genus of shrubs and trees belonging to the subfamily Mimosoideae of the family Fabaceae.
-It was described by the Swedish botanist Carl Linnaeus in 1773 based on the African species Acacia nilotica.
-Many non-Australian species tend to be thorny, whereas the majority of Australian acacias are not.
+It was described by the Swedish botanist Carl Linnaeus in 1773 based on the African species Acacia nilotica, now classified as Vachellia nilotica.
+Many non-Australian species tend to be thorny.
+Most Australian acacias are not.
 All species are pod-bearing, with sap and leaves often bearing large amounts of tannins and condensed tannins that historically found use as pharmaceuticals and preservatives.

 The genus Acacia constitutes, in its traditional circumspection, the second largest genus in Fabaceae (Astragalus being the largest), with roughly 1,300 species, about 960 of them native to Australia, with the remainder spread around the tropical to warm-temperate regions of both hemispheres, including Europe, Africa, southern Asia, and the Americas (see List of Acacia species).
-The genus was divided into five separate genera under the tribe "Acacieae".
-The genus now called Acacia represents the majority of the Australian species and a few native to southeast Asia, Réunion, and Pacific Islands.
+The genus was divided into five separate genera under "Mimosoideae".
+The genus now called Acacia represents the majority of the Australian species and a few native to Southeast Asia, Réunion, and the Pacific Islands.
 Most of the species outside Australia, and a small number of Australian species, are classified into Vachellia and Senegalia.
 The two final genera, Acaciella and Mariosousa, each contain about a dozen species from the Americas (but see "Classification" below for the ongoing debate concerning their taxonomy).

 Classification

 English botanist and gardener Philip Miller adopted the name Acacia in 1754.
 The generic name is derived from ἀκακία (akakia), the name given by early Greek botanist-physician Pedanius Dioscorides (middle to late first century) to the medicinal tree A. nilotica in his book Materia Medica.
 This name derives from the Ancient Greek word for its characteristic thorns, ἀκίς (akis; "thorn").
 The species name nilotica was given by Linnaeus from this tree's best-known range along the Nile river.
 This became the type species of the genus.

 The traditional circumscription of Acacia eventually contained approximately 1,300 species.
 However, evidence began to accumulate that the genus as described was not monophyletic.
-Queensland botanist Les Pedley proposed the subgenus Phyllodineae be renamed Racosperma and published the binomial names.
+Queensland botanist Leslie Pedley proposed the subgenus Phyllodineae be renamed Racosperma and published the binomial names.
 This was taken up in New Zealand but generally not followed in Australia, where botanists declared more study was needed.